Download a copy of this week's worship folder

 Christian in Faith.

 We believe in one Triune God: Father, Son, and Holy Spirit.
 One God, who created mankind in His own image and planned for our salvation from sin and death from all eternity.
-We believe in the virgin birth of Jesus Christ, the Son of God.
+We believe in the virgin birth of Jesus Christ, the only begotten Son of God.
 We believe in His death and resurrection and affirm that He is seated at the right hand of God the Father and rules and reigns over all.
 We believe in the one Gospel of Jesus Christ as revealed in God's Holy Word.

 Reformed in Understanding.